Corporate criticism of GOP-led voting bills spreads to Texas - WTMJ

 Unlike in Georgia, the corporate criticism in Texas to the election bills comes before they have been signed into law.
 Corporate interests carry big clout in the Texas Capitol, but Abbott and other Republicans have given no indication of wavering in their pursuit of passing the measures before the session ends in May.

-The passage of Senate Bill 7 along party lines after midnight early Thursday was a key marker in the GOP’s campaign to impose new restrictive voting rules in America’s biggest red state.
+The passage of Senate Bill 7 was along party lines in a vote after midnight early Thursday.

+American Airlines’ reaction to the bill advancing was slammed by Republican Lt.
+Gov. Dan Patrick, the powerful Senate leader.
+“Texans are fed up with corporations that don’t share our values trying to dictate public policy,” Patrick said in a statement.

-Hours later, House Republicans began efforts to move a similar bill, known as House Bill 6, to the floor with nearly 200 people signed up to testify.
+House Republicans on Thursday also began efforts to move a similar bill, known as House Bill 6, to the floor with nearly 200 people signed up to testify at a hearing.

-Billionaire Michael Dell, whose tech company is headquartered in suburban Austin, tweeted Thursday, “Governments should ensure citizens have their voices heard.
-HB6 does the opposite, and we are opposed to it.”
+Billionaire Michael Dell, whose tech company is headquartered in suburban Austin, tweeted his opposition to the bill as that hearing unfolded.

 Critics of the Texas legislation say the efforts particularly target expanded access put into place during last year’s election in Harris County, which is home to more than 2 million voters, controlled by Democrats and a key Texas battleground that includes Houston.